cmu-able/rainbow/documents/NewAndNoteworthy.md

 A new simplified and containerized example of how Rainbow works is provided with this release.
 The example uses the SWIM simulation for a prototype web site called RuBIS.
 The containerization is implemented using Docker, and the image can be built as part of this release or downloaded on DockerHub as `cmuable/rainbow-swim:2.3`.
-See XXX for instructions on how to build this.
+See [Docker instruction](deployments/rainbow-example/docker/INSTUCTIONS.md) for instructions on how to build this.

 ## Rainbow User Interface